Ileostomy-Friendly American Recipes and Meal Ideas

 noona

-No problem and I hope I didn't offend you by my last comment.
-(I try to cook at home as much as I could.
-In this way, I could control how much spices to use and which ones I don't have to use.
+No problem, and I hope I didn't offend you with my last comment.
+(I try to cook at home as much as I can.
+In this way, I can control how much spice to use and which ones I don't have to use.
 I am Middle Eastern, so I use spices, but not as much as Indian or Asian spices.
 I use olive oil and I try not to eat fried food and fast food.
 Once I eat out and I am not careful, I end up with an upset stomach, and that is not good.
 Good luck finding some good recipes :)

 LadyHope